-Confirm you are accessing this screen while logged into ShipStation with the same username used to register ShipStation Connect.
+Confirm you are logged into ShipStation with the same username used to register ShipStation Connect.

-The display names set here will be what all users see when selecting a workstation and a printer during the print process.
+The display names set here will be what all ShipStation users see when they select a workstation and a printer during the print process.

-Setting a printer to Disabled prevents the printer from appearing in the available printers list when you are logged in under the same username used to register ShipStation Connect.
-It also prevents the disabled printers from being selected as default printers for any document type.
+If you set a printer to Disabled, the printer will not appear in the available printers list when you are logged in under the same username used to register ShipStation Connect.
+Disabled printers also cannot be selected as default printers for any document type.

-Setting a scale to Disabled stops ShipStation from accessing that scale to weigh shipments.
+If you set a scale to Disabled, ShipStation cannot access that scale to weigh shipments.

-If you have multiple users configured in your ShipStation account, you will want to make sure they have access to the proper printers for the documents they need to print.
+If you have multiple users configured in your ShipStation account, make sure they have access to the proper printers for the documents they need to print.

-Setting a printer to Shared makes the printer visible and available to other users on your ShipStation account, no matter where they are or what workstation they are logged into.
+When you set a printer to Shared the printer is then visible and available to other users on your ShipStation account, no matter where they are or what workstation they are logged into.

-Setting a scale to Shared makes the scale available to all users so they can pull weights into ShipStation for the shipments they are working on.
+When you set a scale to Shared the scale is then available to all users so they can pull weights into ShipStation for the shipments they are working on.

-If you deactivate ShipStation Connect on your printer workstation(s), your device names and your Shared/Disabled statuses will be reset the next time you register ShipStation Connect.
+If you deactivate ShipStation Connect on your printer workstation(s), your device names and your Shared/Disabled statuses will reset the next time you open ShipStation Connect.
 Should you deactivate ShipStation Connect on any workstation, be sure to reselect your Shared and Disabled options in your ShipStation Connect settings.

 If you have multiple ShipStation accounts, ShipStation allows you to use a single instance of ShipStation Connect on your printer workstation no matter which account you print from.

-If you log into one of the ShipStation accounts and do not see the list of workstations and printers in
+If you log into one ShipStation accounts and do not see the list of workstations and printers in

-Settings > Printing > ShipStation Connect after following the steps above, it is likely because the accounts are on different server environments.
+Settings > Printing > ShipStation Connect after following the steps above, the accounts are likely hosted on different server environments.

 Follow the steps below to correct this: